kuma35/thinking-forth-jp/sphinx/chapter2.rst

 How can you improve your chances of judging time requirements correctly?
-Many fine books have been written on this topic, notably *The Mythical Man-Month* by , Jr. [brooks75]_.
+Many fine books have been written on this topic, notably *The Mythical Man-Month* by Frederick P. Brooks, Jr. [brooks75]_.
 I have little to add to this body of knowledge except for some personal observations.

 #.
 Don’t guess on a total.
 Break the problem up into the smallest
    possible pieces, then estimate the time for each piece.
 The sum of